schoukah/drawing_with_code_using_p5.js/23_animating_size_of_triangle/README.md

 ## Decrease the difference between the old and new sizes

-In draw(), we need to change the x and y coordinates of the shape by 1/100 of the distance between the starting position and the new position:
+In draw(), we need to change the x and y coordinates of the shape by 1/100 of the difference between the starting size and the new size:

     triangleScale += (triangleScaleNew - triangleScale)/100;